alansgithubhhh/alansgithubhhh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a matser student at University of Electronic Science and Technology of China (UESTC) underthe advisory of Prof. [Kai Zheng](https://zheng-kai.com/).
+I'm a matser student at University of Electronic Science and Technology of China (UESTC) under the advisory of Prof. [Kai Zheng](https://zheng-kai.com/).
 My research interests include data mining, especially on recommender systems.

 - **Educations**
   - _2018.09-2022.06_,Soochow University,Bachelor